physolve/GramsRegimesTable/README.md

  * Integrated Selection Logic: Selection management (`selectedRows` property and `toggleSelection` function) was moved into `controlsGridLayout` to align with the new structure.
  * TableView Enhancements: The TableView's column widths were adjusted, and a ComboBox was added for the new `model.status` role, allowing direct manipulation of regime statuses.
  * Deferred Model Updates: In `ConditionCell.qml`, model updates triggered by `ComboBox` changes are now deferred using `Qt.callLater` to ensure proper signal handling.
- * MenuBar Updates: The main `MenuBar` was repositioned and updated to include "Add" and "Delete" options, utilizing the new model functions.
+ * MenuBar Updates: The main `MenuBar` was repositioned and updated to include "Add" and "Delete" options, new model functions.
 The old context menu was removed.

 C++ Model Enhancements (prototablemodel.cpp, prototablemodel.h, regime.cpp, regime.h):